Prerequisite/Corequisite Key

 3 credit hours

-This course is an examination of the major theories of deviance, crime and criminal behavior from a variety of disciplines: biology, psychology, sociology, philosophy, economics, gender and women's studies etc. Student will apply knowledge and understanding of theories to real-world crime and criminals.
+This course is an examination of the major theories of deviance, crime and criminal behavior from a variety of disciplines: biology, psychology, sociology, philosophy, economics, gender and women's studies.
+Units will also cover critical approaches to criminology and the social construction of crime.
+Students will apply knowledge and understanding of theories to real-world crime and criminals.
 Offered spring.

 CJ 316